holochain-immersive/rust-exercise/README.md

 # Rust Exercises

+This is a Rust library that contains multiple utility functions, to get introduced into the fundamentals of rust.

 ## Your Goals

-This is a Rust library that contains multiple utility functions.
-Go to `src/lib.rs` to see them.
+Clone this repository, and go to `src/lib.rs` to see them.

 **Your goal is to implement all the `unimplemented!()` functions in this library, making all the tests pass.**